Routine Eye Care

 - Maintain a healthy weight to reduce risk factors.

 - Quit smoking.
-Tobacco smoke has been linked to increased risk of several eye conditions leading to blindness.
+Tobacco smoke has been linked to an increased risk of several eye conditions leading to blindness.

 - Wear protective eyewear.
 Many workplace activities, sports, or home activities can increase your risk of eye injury.